Trucks etc.

 had to be torn down.
 Or extending the main shed/workshop so

-as to be able to part the Kenworth together with its trailer
+as to be able to park the Kenworth together with its trailer

 and the Terex bulldozer under cover.